-Table 4.1 on the next page, provides a list of items to review.
+Table 4.1 below, provides a list of items to review.
 Each should be reviewed, configured based on the operational needs for managing the equipment, and verified that the settings support the desired operational functionality without adding unnecessary or unauthorized access to critical infrastructure equipment.
 A reference to the proper section in this document is provided for configuring each item.

 Table 4.1 Settings to Review and Verify to Reduce the Risk of Unauthorized Access item Description Reference Accounts and Passwords Change the admin and user account names and passwords immediately to eliminate default credential access.
 See Users on page 40.
 IP Network Access Enable/disable IPV4 and IPV6 network access to the card - disable unused network access.
-See Network on page 44 SSHv2 Access Enable/disable SSHv2 access for diagnostic and configuration support - disable when not in use.
+See Network on page 44.
+SSHv2 Access Enable/disable SSHv2 access for diagnostic and configuration support - disable when not in use.
 See SSH on page 60.
 Web Service Protocol Select HTTPS to use SSL encryption when accessing data through the web user interface.
 See Web server on page 53.
 TLS Certificates When using HTTPS, install your own TLS Certificates from a trusted certificate authority or generate alternative self-signed certificates.
 See SSL Certificate: Allows you to upload your own signed SSL Certificate file to replace the default one.
 The certificate can be either self-signed or signed from a Certification Authority.
 SSL Certificate must be in either PEM or PFX (PKCS12) format. on page 53.
 Remote Write Web Access To control/write through web interface, you must log in remotely and have either an admin level or control level user account.
 To prohibit remote access, disable both HTTP and HTTPS.
+WARNING!
+Disabling both HTTP and HTTPS will immediately terminate this connection and remote access will only be available using SSH.
 See Web server on page 53.